Professional Development and Event Catalog

 Member Price: $99

-This course provides a comprehensive analysis of the SECURE 2.0 Act.
-The principal focus of the Act is to expand retirement coverage and increase retirement savings.
-As such, the Act has many important changes relating to IRAs and qualified plans.
+This course provides a comprehensive analysis of the SECURE 2.0 Act (Act) that includes key provisions of the Act available for implementation in 2025.
+The principal focus of the Act was to expand retirement coverage and increase retirement savings.
+As such, the Act included many important changes relating to IRAs and qualified plans.
 This legislation alters the landscape of retirement planning for taxpayers of all ages.
-Make sure you are up to date with the latest information available in order to effectively advise your clients on these important changes.
+Make sure you are up to date with the latest information relating to these changes in order to effectively advise your clients on these important provisions.

-5:00pm - 6:00pm
+2:00pm - 6:00pm

 Online